ShijieGao/shijiegao.github.io/_pages/about.md

 Hello there!
 I am a Ph.D. student in Computer Engineering at the University of Virginia.
 I work in the [Autonomous Mobile Robots (AMR) Lab](https://www.bezzorobotics.com/) and the [Link Lab](https://engineering.virginia.edu/link-lab) under the advisement of [Prof. Nicola Bezzo](https://engineering.virginia.edu/faculty/nicola-bezzo).
 Before coming to UVA, I was an exchange student for my senior year of undergraduate at UC Berkeley EECS.
 I received my B.S. degree in Automation at the [Beijing Institute of Technology](https://english.bit.edu.cn/), Beijing, China in 2017.

 My research is focused on **adaptive motion and path planning for unmanned ground/aerial vehicles**, **transfer learning**, and **robotics system failure detection and recovery**.
 I also have experience in **robot indoor localization and sensing**.
+I have been working with different unmanned ground vehicles (UGVs) and unmanned aerial vehicles (UAVs).
+The robots listed [here](https://www.bezzorobotics.com/lab-robots) are some of the robots I worked with on a daily basis.
 Feel free to shoot me an email if you are interested in my work or have any questions for me.

 Beyond school, I'm a big outdoor person and I like almost all kinds of sports.